rahulh25/generate_component_angulardart/README.md

 ## Note

-If you wish to create your own name for the command instead of <b><i>create-component</i></b> command then once you clone/download the repository you can change the python(createcomp) file name and give it whatever name you like and you can call that command(file name) when creating the components
+If you wish to create your own name for the command instead of <b><i>create-component</i></b> command then once you clone/download the repository you can change the python(create-component) file name and give it whatever name you like and you can call that command(file name) when creating the components

 ## Reference